[[ row[result_col_index]["logo_text"] ]]

 Boat insurance, as the name suggests, covers the most frequent damages encountered by happy boats’ owners.

-These damages may concern the boat itself (theft of equipment of the entire boat, collision with an underwater object etc.) but also crew members who could easily get injured whilst being on a boat.
+These damages may concern the boat itself (theft of equipment, or theft of the entire boat, collision with an underwater object etc.) but also crew members who could easily get injured whilst being on a boat.

 Boat insurance can also protect you against potential damage that you could cause to a third party (collision with another boat for example).